MonetDB/MonetDB/clients/src/python/README.rst

 * The SQL module is now named monetdb.sql
 * Small changes in argument names for functions
 * Type conversion is working (for example a monetdb int becomes a python int)
-* If you want to use the mapi module with python3.* you should use the mapi3.py module (import monetdb.mapi3 as mapi).
-This is done automatically for the sql module
 * Dropped support for the dictionary based cursor